android/privacy-sandbox-samples/TopicsKotlin/README.md

 return based on overlapping popularity.

-To help automate the process of installing and running each of the application flavors, you can execute the following script from inside of the `TopicsKotlin` directory, which will install and run each application once.
+To help automate the process of installing and running each of the application flavors, you can execute the following script from inside of the `sampleapp` directory, which will install and run each application once.
 After that, data should be populated after the following epoch begins, at which point you can observe the following: